hpehl/flow/README.md

 # Flow

-Parallel, sequential, repeated and nested execution of asynchronous tasks based on GWT and Promises.
+Parallel, sequential, repeated and nested execution of asynchronous tasks in GWT using promises.

 The flow API is currently only used in the [HAL management console](https://hal.github.io) and not available on its own.
 This repository is mainly used as a playground to evolve and test the API.
 If there's interest to make this available on its own, leave a note in the [discussions](https://github.com/hpehl/flow/discussions)!